 In 1956, during the Hungarian Revolution, 200,000 fled to neighbouring Austria.
-Recognising the Hungarians as ‘prima facie’ refugees, UNHCR led efforts to resettle them.
-This uprising and its aftermath shaped the way humanitarian organisations would deal with refugee crises in the future.
+Recognizing the Hungarians as ‘prima facie‘ refugees, UNHCR led efforts to resettle them.
+This uprising and its aftermath shaped the way humanitarian organizations would deal with refugee crises in the future.

 The start of the 21st century has seen UNHCR help with major refugee crises in Africa, the Middle East and Asia.
 We have also been asked to use our expertise to help many internally displaced by conflict and expanded our role in helping stateless people.
 In some parts of the world, such as Africa and Latin America, the 1951 Refugee Convention has been strengthened by additional regional legal instruments.

-In 2015, we celebrated our 65th anniversary.
+In 2020, we marked our 70th anniversary.
 During our lifetime, we have helped well over 50 million refugees to successfully restart their lives.

 To find out more about UNHCR worldwide, visit our global website.